mohamed1232005/AIC-Competition-/README.md

 ## Common Spatial Pattern (CSP) Features:

-CSP is a powerful spatial filtering technique particularly effective for MI tasks.
+CSP is a powerful spatial filtering technique, particularly effective for MI tasks.
 It learns spatial filters that maximize the variance of one class while minimizing the variance of another, thereby enhancing the discriminability of different mental states.
-This is specifically applied to the MI task data.
+This technique is specifically applied to MI task data.

 ## 3. Model Training
 Recognizing the distinct characteristics of SSVEP and MI signals, we employ a strategy of training separate classification models for each task: